markjoshwel/surplus/README.md

   }
   ```

-  function can and should be
+  function can and should be at minimum
   [`functools.lru_cache()`-wrapped](https://docs.python.org/3/library/functools.html#functools.lru_cache)
   if the geocoding service asks for caching